sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 | Number of Multicast Route Entries    | 8192          |
 | Number of PIM Neighbours             | 64            |

 Linux kernel supports only 32 multicast routing interfaces of which one interface is reserved for PIM register interface.
 So, PIM/IGMP can be enabled on only 31 routing interfaces.
+There is no restriction on the number of static RPs configuration, since we claim that PIM can be enabled only on 32 interfaces including register interface, so we have to restrict the static RP also to 31.

 # 10 Unit Test
 Below list covers the major testcase that would be covered as part of this feature.
 The rest of the cases are covered in devtest scripts.